 What sparked this whole post idea in my mind was the man that got into my car this morning.
 He was one of the Army dudes going to the Pentagon, and he got in my car and had a bag or briefcase of some sort he wanted to put down.
 My sweater that I had worn the day before was in the backseat in the middle, and he looked at it and said, "Do you mind if I move your child's sweater?" without a hesitation.
 I held back the laugh, and told him no problem.
 I didn't even bother to correct him because, honestly, I'm 5 feet tall it probably did look like a child's sweater.
 But it cracked me up.
 I should have rolled with it and been like, "Oh I forgot that she left that in here."
 My child's sweater.
 If I were my Grandma, it would have actually been from the kid's department because she could fit into their clothes and would shop there.
 It was a sweater from New York and Company, why did he assume it was a child's.
 It just seemed so funny.

-Ok-not really but it was the best I could find.
+What I'd imagine a child's sweater would look like. | Ok-not really but it was the best I could find. |

 Maybe you had to be there.
 Had to share it anyways.
 My child's sweater.
 Too good.